 Browser does not support script.

-Studying metabolism in human health and disease to benefit the UK and global population.
+Studying metabolism in human health, disease and toxicology to benefit the UK and global population.

 Professor Mark Viant, Executive Director of the Phenome Center Birmingham talks about the aims of the global phenome network and the state-of-the art nuclear magnetic resonance (NMR) spectroscopy instrumentation the center uses to help realise these goals.

 Professor Mark Viant and Dr Rick Dunn of Phenome Centre Birmingham discuss metabolic phenotyping applied to medical research and the development of stratified medicine.

 Phenome Centre Birmingham conducts metabolic phenotyping studies with the following objectives:

 Phenome Centre Birmingham provides a collaboration project environment for performing metabolic phenotyping studies in humans and model organisms.
 Experts in experimental design, analytical chemistry, bioinformatics and statistics to provide all required aspects of the study from conception to biological interpretation staff the centre.